 In August 2017, the Company agreed with Oasis Management and Oasis Investments II Master Fund Ltd., (collectively, "Oasis") the holder of approximately \$21.6 million face amount of its 2018 Notes, to extend the maturity date of these notes to November 1, 2020.
-In addition, the interest rate was reduced to 3.25% per annum and the conversion rate was increased to 328.0302 shares of the Company's common stock per \$1,000 principal amount of notes, among other things.
+In addition, the interest rate was reduced to 3.25% per annum and, excluding the impact of the 1 for 10 reverse stock split, the conversion rate was increased to 328.0302 shares of the Company's common stock per \$1,000 principal amount of notes, among other things.
 After execution of a definitive agreement for the modification and final approval by the other members of the Company's Board of Directors and Oasis' Investment Committee, the transaction closed on November 7, 2017.
 In connection with this transaction, the Company recognized a loss on extinguishment of the debt of approximately \$0.6 million.
 On July 26, 2018, the Company closed a transaction with Oasis to exchange \$8.0 million face amount of the 2018 Notes with convertible senior notes similar to those issued to Oasis in November 2017.
-The July 26, 2018 \$8.0 million Oasis notes mature on November 1, 2020, accrue interest at an annual rate of 3.25% and are convertible into shares of the Company's common stock at an initial rate of 322.2688 shares per \$1,000 principal amount of the new notes.
+The July 26, 2018 \$8.0 million Oasis notes mature on November 1, 2020, accrue interest at an annual rate of 3.25% and, excluding the impact of the 1 for 10 reverse stock split, are convertible into shares of the Company's common stock at an initial rate of 322.2688 shares per \$1,000 principal amount of the new notes.
 In connection with this transaction, the Company recognized a loss on extinguishment of the debt of approximately \$0.5 million.
 The conversion price for the 3.25% convertible senior notes due 2020 was reset on November 1, 2018 and November 1, 2019 (each, a "reset date") to a price equal to 105% above the 5-day Volume Weighted Average Price ("VWAP") preceding the reset date; provided, however, among other reset restrictions, that if the conversion price resulting from such reset is lower than 90 percent of the average VWAP during the 90 calendar days preceding the reset date, then the reset price shall be the 30-day VWAP preceding the reset date.
-The conversion price of the 3.25% convertible senior notes due 2020 reset on November 1, 2018 to \$2.54 per share and the c
+Excluding the impact of the 1 for 10 reverse stock split, the conversion price of the 3.25% convertible senior notes due 2020 reset on November 1, 2018 to \$2.54 per share and the conversion rate was increased to 393.7008 shares of the Company's common stock per \$1,000 principal amount of notes.